rachaelrogan/RNN_RL_SMILES/README.md

 To do transfer learning on a target dataset, use transfer_userinpt.py.

 # NOTE: This is a cloned repository to which we are making modifications for a class.
 We do not own the original code.
+The orignal code can be found here: https://github.com/qyuan7/RNN_RL_molecule

 Notes:
  - Limit database size for github: limiter.py Training_Database.smiles